 It has now been three years since FAST Act or "Fixing America's Surface Transportation (FAST) Act" was signed into law on December 4, 2015.
-This federal legislation defines ten specific "Planning Factors" and three Unified Planning Work Program (UPWP) priority "Planning Emphasis Areas" for developing transportation plans and programs.
+This federal legislation defines ten specific planning factors for developing transportation plans and programs.
 This ensures the local transportation planning process is consistent with national goals and objectives including: